Hanuman Beniwal: State politics (2008–present)

-Beniwal early activism in the student politics laid the foundation for his transition into mainstream politics.
 In 2003, Beniwal contested his first Rajasthan Assembly election from the Mundwa constituency on an Indian National Lok Dal (INLD) ticket.
 This constituency held personal significance, as it was previously represented by his father, Ramdev Beniwal, who was elected twice in 1977 and 1985.
 During the 2003 campaign, INLD leader and the then chief minister of Haryana, Om Prakash Chautala campaigned in Rajasthan to support Beniwal.
 Despite securing 35,724 votes, Beniwal was defeated by the Bharatiya Janata Party (BJP) candidate.
-Beniwal got his maiden electoral success in the 2008 Rajasthan Assembly election from Khinwsar constituency on a BJP ticket.
+Beniwal was first elected to 2008 Rajasthan Assembly election from Khinwsar constituency as a BJP candidate.

 Tensions with the Bharatiya Janata Party leadership (2010s)

 In the early 2010s, tensions escalated between Beniwal and the Bharatiya Janata Party (BJP) leadership in Rajasthan.
 Beniwal accused senior party members, including then-opposition leader Vasundhara Raje and Rajendra Rathore, of corruption, alleging they maintained illicit ties with Congress chief minister Ashok Gehlot.
 These allegations were made during a period of internal BJP factionalism in Rajasthan ahead of the 2013 state elections.
-The BJP leadership deemed Beniwal’s statements as act of indiscipline, leading to his suspension and eventual expulsion from the Bharatiya Janata Party.
-No independent investigation substantiated Beniwal’s claims, and neither Vasundhara Raje nor Rajendra Rathore faced legal action based on these allegations.
-The controversy marked a turning point in Beniwal’s career, prompting him to form the Rashtriya Loktantrik Party (RLP).
+The BJP leadership deemed Beniwals statements as an act of indiscipline, leading to his suspension and eventual expulsion from the Bharatiya Janata Party.
+No independent investigation substantiated Beniwals claims, and neither Vasundhara Raje nor Rajendra Rathore faced legal action based on these allegations.
+The controversy prompted Beniwals to form the Rashtriya Loktantrik Party (RLP).

-After Beniwal suspension from the Bharatiya Janata Party, he contested the 2013 assembly elections as an Independent candidate and won with a margin of 23,020 votes and secured his seat in assembly for second term.
-During his second term, Beniwal continued to target both BJP and Congress leaders, accusing them of corruption and neglecting farmers issues.
+After Beniwal's suspension from the Bharatiya Janata Party, he contested the 2013 assembly elections as an independent candidate and won with a margin of 23,020 votes, securing his seat in assembly for second term.
+During his second term, Beniwal continued to target both BJP and Congress leaders, accusing them of corruption and neglecting farmers' issues.
 Beniwal also demanded a CBI inquiry against state cabinet minister Yunus Khan, alleging that Khan aided gangster Anandpal Singh in escaping police custody in exchange for electoral support in 2013.
-However, no evidence was publicly presented to support Beniwal’s claims, and the CBI inquiry he demanded did not materialise.
+However, no evidence was presented to support Beniwal's claims, and the CBI inquiry he demanded did not materialise.
 Khan denied the allegations, and no legal proceedings were initiated against him in connection with this matter.

 On 23 September 2015, Beniwal was attacked by unidentified assailants while travelling from Jaipur to Nagaur.
 In response to the attack, around 500 students organised a “Kisan Yuva Aakrosh Rally” at Rajasthan University to protest the attack on Beniwal.
-The rally turned violent when police intervened, leading to a lathi-charge that injured 30 students and 18 policemen.
-The National Students Union of India (NSUI) staged a follow-up protest against police brutality, highlighting his influence among students and youth.
+The rally turned violent when police intervened, preceding a lathi-charge that injured 30 students and 18 policemen.
+The National Students Union of India (NSUI) staged a follow-up protest against police brutality.